ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_scaling.md

    * DNS and AD replication setup between the secondary and primary site AD VMs
    * vCenter setup with Enhanced Linked Mode to the primary site vCenter

-Additionally, the NSX manager in secondary sites may be set up as secondary NSX managers for the NSX manager on the primary site.
+Additionally, the NSX Manager in secondary sites may be set up as secondary NSX managers for the NSX Manager on the primary site.
 This is a manual process that you need to complete.

 ## Adding new clusters
 {: #solution_scaling-clusters}